Yousef-El-Black/Taheed-Project/README.md

 ## Introduction

-the Client-Side show everything for customer, there's a independent side for Admins and Staff (Admin-side) to Control App totally flexible, and responsive.
+the Client-Side show everything for customer, there's an independent side for Admins and Staff (Admin-side) to Control App totally flexible, and responsive.
 This app Specially made to make it easy for admins and Clients before.

 ## Technologies Used